DaisyS22/DaisyS22/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Graduated in Bachelor of Science in Computer Science at Technological Institute of the Philippines.
 - 💼 &nbsp; Trained as a Web Developer at Sparkle Star International.
-- 🌱 &nbsp; Learning more about SAP system and ABAP.
+- 💼 &nbsp; WOrking as an Application Development Trainee - Full Stack.
 - ✍️ &nbsp; Pursuing Graphic Design and Japanese translator as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>